SharePoint Outlook Plugin or Add-In: What’s the Right Term?

 A plugin’s installation typically requires a client administrator to deploy the plugin to every client computer where it will be used.
 This can be time-consuming and may lead to significant delays when a new version of the plugin is released or an old one needs updating.

-As a result, “SharePoint Outlook plugin” is a somewhat dated term that refers to software that is installed on the client computer.
+As a result, “SharePoint Outlook plugin plugin is a somewhat dated term and is no longer aligned with modern cloud-based email management approaches.
 Given most organizations have moved to the cloud, the term plugin is likely no longer relevant to many.

 Add-ins are the new plug-ins